nicholaswmin/fsm/README.md

 > The change from one state to another is called a *transition*.

-Finite-state machines are a practical method to express a piece of logic **declaratively**, in a structured & concise manner that even a 5-year old can understand.
+Finite-state machines are a practical method to express a piece of logic *declaratively*, in a structured and concise manner that even a 5-year old can understand.

-By definition, a state machine can only be in *one, always-valid*[^1] state at any  given time, which renders it inherently safe, by-design.
+By definition, state machines can only exist in *one, always-valid*[^1] state at any  given time, which renders them inherently safe, by-design.

 This implementation: